-Journalists boycott Disney films in solidarity with the L.A.
+Journalists and critic groups boycott Disney films in solidarity with the L.A.
 Times

-Journalists are boycotting coverage of films from Walt Disney Studios in order to show solidarity with the L.A.
-Times, which is being blocked by the company.
+Journalists and critics groups are boycotting coverage of films from Walt Disney Studios in order to show solidarity with the Los Angeles Times, which is being blocked by the company.

 Entertainment sites like The A.V.
 Club and Flavorwire, as well as a pop culture writer for the Washington Post, said they would curb their Disney coverage until the ban of the Times was lifted.